dreamportdev/Osdev-Notes/99_Appendices/D_Nasm.md

 This is kind of misleading if we usually do mostly register to memory, or value to register, value to memory, where the size is "implicit".

-_Authors Note_: Probably it can be a trivial issue, but it took me couple of hours to figure it out!

 ## If Statement

 Below an example showing a possible solution to a complex if statement.
 Let's assume that we have the following `if` statement in C and we want to translate in assembly: